nickhanson1/CSCI5525MachineLearning/HW1/README.txt.txt

   Run by the following command:
     python3 logisticRegression.py <num_splits> <percents>
   Where <num_splits> is the number of iterations and <percents> is a list containing the desired percents to test on

-I collaborated on questions 3 and 4 with Cole Wyeth